 - This might be one of my hot take Disney Cruise tips - but we didn't buy the photo package and didn't regret it at all.
 It's kind of expensive, and each character handler is very willing to take a picture for you with your camera if you ask.

-And with that, this post got WAY longer than I thought it would. 🙂 We're at over 4,400 words as of the publish date – holy moly!
-That's a lot of Disney Cruise hacks.
+And with that, this post got WAY longer than I thought it would. 🙂 We're at over 4,400 words as of the publish date - holy moly!
+That's a whole lot of Disney Cruise tips & tricks.
 I hope I didn't overwhelm you with all of this info.
 If there are any Disney Cruise tips I missed, I'd love for you to leave your Disney Cruise hacks in the comments!